Electronic Information in Personal Injury Cases

 Discovery Limits

-Typically in order to access an opponent’s social media communications there must be some factual predicate to establish relevancy.
+Typically in order to access an opponent’s social media communications, there must be some factual predicate to establish relevancy.
 That factual predicate may be set by the parties’ public disclosures of such communication.
-For instance if what is publicly available on a person’s Facebook page indicates that they are talking about the particular event in question, that may be the basis for further exploration.
+For instance if what is publicly available on a person’s Facebook page indicates that they are talking about the particular event in question, that may be a basis for further exploration.

-A focused and I believe reasonable interrogatory would be to ask the opposing party to identify all communications either through phone or through any social media referring or relating to the incident, damages as a result of the incident and to whom those communications were directed, the date of the communications and any responses to such communications.
+A focused and, I believe, reasonable interrogatory would be to ask the opposing party to identify all communications either through phone or though any social media referring or relating to the incident, damages as a result of the incident and to whom those communications were directed, the date of the communications and any responses to such communications.
 Seeking unfettered access to a person’s phone and/or social networking communications is really no different than rummaging through that person’s desk drawers and closets in their home.
 Ogden, 299 F.R.D. at 450.

 Photographs